-Be versatile.
-Fish the moment.
+Be versatile—Fish the moment.
 Match the hatch.
 Bass anglers follow these words of wisdom regardless of where they fish.
 When fishing is tough, they follow one more piece of advice: Switch to finesse techniques.

 If your finesse fishing starts with a shakey head and ends with a drop shot, you’re missing out on presentations that can put bass in your boat.
-That’s because finesse fishing is more of an attitude than specific technique.
+That’s because finesse fishing is more of an attitude than a specific technique.
 It’s about adaptation.
 Sometimes that means throwing finesse lures in new places.
-Take Jordan Lee’s recent run at winning a 2016 Bassmaster Elite Series stop at Cayuga Lake in Upstate New York.
+Take Jordan Lee’s run at winning a 2016 Bassmaster Elite Series stop at Cayuga Lake in Upstate New York.
 He pitched a drop-shot rig into heavy grass.
 That option has been explored with heavier tackle but not as much with the spinning rod he was holding.

 Jigs are the most versatile bass lure.
 Shallow or deep, cold or warm, open or filled with structure and cover, there is no water where a jig won’t work.
 While bulky ones that weigh between ½- and 1-ounce catch their fair share from heavy cover and deep water, smaller ones that weigh 1/8-, 3/16- or ¼-ounce, such as Strike King’s Bitsy Bug, are tough to beat when a finesse presentation is needed.

 Finesse your retrieves as much as the size of your jig.
-You want it to look realistic and non-aggressive, so it doesn’t turn off bass.
-Use slow, soft movements of your rod’s tip to bounce it along bottom.
+You want it to look realistic and non-aggressive so it doesn’t turn off bass.
+Use slow, soft movements of your rod’s tip to bounce it along the bottom.
 Its light weight makes it slowly sink, so it’s perfect for swimming through the mid-depths.

 Finesse jigs aren’t always tied with living rubber.
 Bucktail and marabou jigs also are great choices in tough conditions.
 They are quiet, and the natural fibers move even when the jig sits still, adding action that can make inactive bass bite.
-Several of the top competitors at the 2015 Bassmaster Elite Series event on the St. Lawrence River used lightweight marabou jigs to catch giant post-spawn smallmouth.
-Slightly heavier bucktails have become a staple for ledge fishing, especially when heavily pressured bass turn up their noses at big crankbaits, flutter spoons and Carolina rigs.
+Several of the top competitors at the Bassmaster Elite Series event on the St. Lawrence River used lightweight marabou jigs to catch giant post-spawn smallmouth.
+Slightly heavier bucktails have become a staple for ledge fishing, especially when heavily pressured bass turn up their noses at big crankbaits, flutter spoons, and Carolina rigs.

 I cut off the spinnerbait and tied on a Bandit 100 crankbait, which is no more than 2 inches long.
 I could have picked a small Cotton Cordell Big 0 or a No. 5 Rapala Shad Rap.
 Over the next 20 minutes, I caught a dozen bass, including several on back-to-back casts, all from the same stretch of bank that produced nothing with the spinnerbait.

-While big crankbaits are good for grinding deep ledges and ripping around shallow cover, there are places for small crankbaits, especially when bass key on small baitfish.
+While big crankbaits are suitable for grinding deep ledges and ripping around shallow cover, there are places for small crankbaits, especially when bass key on small baitfish.
 It can be a smart move when the water is at its coldest.
 The Shad Rap’s tight wobble keeps it tracking near cover, such as rocks, making it an easy target for inactive bass.

 Small crankbaits need light gear.
-They can be tough to cast, and their small hooks can bend and pull out with even a touch too much pressure.
+They can be tough to cast, and their small hooks can bend and pull out with too much pressure.
 Use a light action casting rod and super-smooth reel spooled with 8-pound test monofilament or fluorocarbon line.
 They’ll cast easier with the same line on a spinning rod.

 If you look up spawning cove in the dictionary, there would be a map of this spot.
 The cove narrowed where it met the main lake, leaving just enough room for a well-defined creek channel to wind its way through and toward the back.
 There a shallow flat lined with docks and filled with hard bottom was protected from cold spring winds, regardless of direction.

-Work them with slow twitches and long pauses, so choose a suspending model regardless of season; usually they are reserved for cold water.
+Work them with slow twitches and long pauses, so choose a suspending model regardless of season; usually, they are reserved for cold water.
 Stick to natural colors such as chrome with black or blue back or rainbow trout, which works well even where that species isn’t found.
 It doesn’t hurt to pick a jerkbait without rattles.